Our COO, Jonny Turner, analyses why environmental consciousness is leading decision-making in the sports industry.

 This is just a handful of examples of changes in response to the Black Lives Matter movement, and there is no reason why the sports industry and community can’t instigate change in sustainability policy in a similar way.
 In fact, we have already started to see steps being made in the right direction.

-Formula One continues to progress in its long-term plan to reach ‘net zero' by 2030, claiming to be on-course to deliver 100% sustainable fuels by 2026.
+Elsewhere, Formula One continues to progress in its long-term plan to reach ‘net zero' by 2030 and is on course to deliver 100% sustainable fuels by 2026.
 With a focus on six key areas for event delivery (plastic and waste, local fan travel, wellbeing and nature, local community, energy, and carbon), the entire sport has undergone a significant cultural change in a bid to become more sustainable and environmentally conscious.

 It is clear that encouraging steps have been taken, but we have to demand even more is done, and as a collective we have to be more vocal in our support of sustainability policies that drive further change and development.